plexus/yaks/README.md

 ### Links

 You can specify link templates that will be expanded with model attributes.
 The link relation name should be a registered [IANA link relation](http://www.iana.org/assignments/link-relations/link-relations.xhtml) or a URL.
+The template syntax follows [RFC6570 URI templates](http://tools.ietf.org/html/rfc6570).

 ```ruby
 class FooMapper < Yaks::Mapper